dryu99/boonwegig-pub/README.md

 Website that aims to support local artists and venues.
 Not big artists swinging by town.
 Born out of a desire to support the culture.

+## Post-mortem

+Welp.
+As of Nov.
+27 2023, I just found out that Instagram is releasing a new feature for creating events on their platform.
+I think this effectively kills any long term plans I had for this site because:
+- they have direct access to all the data my site relies on i.e. their data will always be exponentially higher in quality than mine
+- they already have the platform and users in place
+  - even if hypothetically I onboarded some venues/artists onto my site, the amount of traffic i'll ever have is peanuts compared to instagram, which doesn't give much incentive for anyone to onboard onto my sketchy lookin ass site
+- everything i dreamt of doing with my site they can replicate but better (e.g. search by event types, genres)
+- advertising on insta is 100x more effective than doing it on my site

+The only competitive advantages I have that I can think of:
+- specialization with korea (which isn't what i wanted to do longterm if boonwegig took off).
+- ~~**specialization with venues**~~: the longeterm workflow for insta prob looks like this: user clicks on "concerts near me" -> gets presented with a list of concerts with key information and links.
+But those concerts could be anything... any john doe could create a concert event, but fb will prob find a way to verify/algorithmically push up events. what they won't likely have though is a list of events though from a select number of accounts.
+  - although I can imagine they could easily add that feature, allowing users to create personal lists of following profile events e.g. my "seoul concerts list" which tracks events for the legit indie venues in seoul. this list could be shared among ppl. nvm
+- going the oh my rockness route with a catered catalogue of concerts (ccc). but i dont think i want to do that.
+- not being social media lol
+- **having less bad actors**: this is actually quite nice. its easy for me to verify legitimate artists and venues. but facebook prob can too.
+- specialized stripped down ui

+damn this sucks. lessons learned:
+- creating software that entirely revolves around someone else's data/services is a bad idea
+- creating software that can be easily replicated by a mega corporation is a bad idea (if you're trying to make money)

+even though my initial goal wasn't to make money with boonwegig, the idea and dream became so grand that it eventually did. i had a lot of fun working on the site and haven't felt this productive and engaged for a while, maybe ever.

+next time:
+- dont build sth that ultimately relies on someone else's data/services
+- work on a problem youre passionate about (I did good here)
+- find another kick ass name. it gives me a lot of motivation for some reason (I also did good here)

 ## Architecture

 We have 2 main servers: